it-all/phpInit/README.md

 # phpInit
-Initialize a PHP page controller app with important PHP settings and a custom error handler.
+Initialize a PHP page controller app with autoload, important PHP settings, and a custom error handler.

 ## Usage
 Install the Composer dependencies: